 – Include 3 digits after the decimal of precision.

 – Do not include the zero before the decimal point except for the values exceeding 1.0(e.g., p<.01).

 – The letter “p” must be in lowercase and italicized, and place a hyphen “-” between “p” and “value”.
 Example: p-value

 Units and symbols.
 The following units and symbols should be used for quantities and measurements: km, m, cm, mm, μm, nm, Å; kg, g, mg, μg; l, ml, μl; The following abbreviations can be used after a slash (/): yr (year), mo (month), wk (week), h (hour), min (minute), s (sec), ms (millisecond), μs.

 References.
 Please refer to the examples of references listed at the end of these instructions.
 References should be numbered according to the order in which they appear in the text and should be listed at the end of the text.
 For more information about this reference style, please see the AMA Manual of Style.

-References should be limited to 40 in Originals.
-For Brief Reports, Case Studies, Field Studies, Good Practice, Occupational Health and Safety in the World and Opinions, the number of references should not exceed 15.
+References should be limited to 40 in Originals, Opinion/Recommendation, and Perspectives.
+For Brief Reports, Case Studies, Field Studies, Good Practice, Occupational Health and Safety in the World, and Commentary, the number of references should not exceed 15.
+For Letters to the Editor, should not exceed 5 references.
 Please ensure that the references include the most current articles and information.
 Reference numbers should be indicated in the text with numbers followed by a closing parenthesis, e.g. ,…1). …2,3), …1-5).

 Supplementary material for a paper will be published.
 Supplementary materials should be submitted in separate files.
 Please select the “Supplementary Material (for publication)” from the pull-down menu on the manuscript submission system at the time of submission.